Initiator and coordinator of Bimblebox Art Project

 Through making work that incorporates elements of Bimblebox Nature Refuge and considering its possible fate, I explored historical references to the land and what is offered or received for a piece of land.
 The ability of one person to see the land as providing everything that is needed to survive physically, culturally, and emotionally, to another who sees the land as expendable – for profit at any cost.
 Through my art I was looking for a way to understand where the past fits into the present and how history contains stories and lessons that few are listening to.”

 In 2012 Jill began to develop the concept for Bimblebox 153 Birds, beginning in 2013 to call for contributions from artists and writers, while musician and sound artist Boyd called for contributions from musicians for he and Alison Clouston’s installation Coalface.
-The musician’s bird calls were later mixed with the writers pieces for Bimblebox 153 Birds.
+The musician’s bird calls have been mixed by Boyd with the writers audio for Bimblebox 153 Birds.

 Bimblebox 153 Birds is a unique installation of artist prints, poetry, prose and musician’s birdcalls.
 Inspired by the birdlife of the Bimblebox Nature Refuge in Queensland’s Galilee Basin this exhibition brings together the creative contributions of over 440 artists, writers and musicians worldwide.